cctbx/cctbx_project/mmtbx/probe/README.md

 Tested the -both flag against water vs. not water in 1xso and got the same results:
 - `probe.exe -kin -mc -both "not water" "water" F:\data\Richardsons\1xso_reduced.pdb  > C:\tmp\1xso_both_orig.kin`
 - `mmtbx.probe2 source_selection="not water" target_selection="water" approach=both count_dots=False output.separate_worse_clashes=True output.file_name=C:/tmp/1xso_both_new.kin output.add_kinemage_keyword=True include_mainchain_mainchain=True F:/data/richardsons/1xso_reduced.pdb`

+Version 1.0.0 is the code that passed all of the above regression tests.
+Shortly after, changes will be made that will make Probe2 incompatible with Probe; in particular, the Phantom Hydrogen radii and distance from their Water Oxygens will be changed to match more recent values; they were both set to 1.0 in the original code.